 The Sports lines marking operatives work from the Sports England / Sports Scotland manual that provides the sizes, specification and colours that must be used for each individual court.
 If a specialist court is not included in the manual then the national body of that sport is contacted and the correct specification is obtained.

-The sports paint will cure and harden in 8- 24 hrs (depending on the hall ambiance).
+The sports paint will cure and harden in 8- 24 hrs (depending on the hall ambience).
 Once dry the masking tape can be removed and the final coat of sports lacquer applied.

 Five a side court dimensions [click for detailed court plan]